-- Avoiding lawsuits, personal resentment, and general confusion by making your intentions clear to your survivors.
+- Avoiding lawsuits, personal resentment, and general confusion by making your intentions clear to your heirs.

 - Preserving your privacy.
-Once the estate is opened the will becomes public, but a good estate plan can keep prying eyes from otherwise invading your family’s private business.
+Once an estate is opened the will becomes public, but a good estate plan can keep prying eyes from otherwise invading your family’s private business.

-- And speaking of family business, if you have one, a good estate plan must also provide for its survival and perpetuation.
+- And speaking of family business, if you have one, a good estate plan should also provide for its survival and perpetuation.